-[13] were among the first that investigated cache replacement algorithms for multimedia streams.
+[5] were among the first that investigated cache replacement algorithms for multimedia streams.
 Yet, their work did not take into account transport issues and layered encoded video.

-[3] put very much emphasis on the examination of a scalable transport infrastructure for cache replacement algorithms.
+[1] put very much emphasis on the examination of a scalable transport infrastructure for cache replacement algorithms.
 However, the inclusion of adaptiveness as a requirement for Internet VoD was not yet considered.

-In [14], the authors propose an interesting scheme of caching only the beginning of video streams.
+In [6], the authors propose an interesting scheme of caching only the beginning of video streams.
 While this allows to decrease the setup latency for clients and to accommodate variable bit rate transmission channels it does not address the scalability and adaptiveness issues.

-Like us, [15] considers the combination of caching and layered video, yet, the latter only for the support of heterogeneous clients but not for congestion control purposes.
+Like us, [7] considers the combination of caching and layered video, yet, the latter only for the support of heterogeneous clients but not for congestion control purposes.
 Furthermore, the emphasis of their work is on optimal cache replacement decisions viewed over all videos stored in a cache.
 We, however, assume a two-stage decision process where in the first stage a video is selected for storage in a cache and then the retransmissions of missing segments are scheduled independent from the cache status of other videos.
 While this represents a restricted problem it ensures that the overall problem still remains manageable.

-Really close to our work and actually inspiring for our work was [16].
-However, we extend their work by focussing on the development and comparison of different retransmission scheduling algorithms which are more flexible and performing better than the one presented in [16].
+[8] present an approach where only server and clients are involved and therefore the client requires sufficient buffer space to allow quality improvement of layer encoded video.
+Really close to our work and actually inspiring for our work was [9].
+However, we extend their work by focussing on the development and comparison of different retransmission scheduling algorithms which are more flexible and performing better than the one presented in [9].